CyberSource/cybersource-rest-client-dotnet/docs/InstrumentIdentifierApi.md

 <a name="createinstrumentidentifier"></a>
 # **CreateInstrumentIdentifier**
-> TmsV1InstrumentIdentifiersPost200Response CreateInstrumentIdentifier (string profileId, string vCMerchantId, string vCCorrelationId, CreateInstrumentIdentifierRequest createInstrumentIdentifierRequest, string clientApplication = null)
+> TmsV1InstrumentIdentifiersPost200Response CreateInstrumentIdentifier (CreateInstrumentIdentifierRequest createInstrumentIdentifierRequest)

 Create an Instrument Identifier